-We get it — the thought of oral surgery is not on the top of everyone’s bucket list.
+We get it — oral surgery is not on the top of anyone’s bucket list.
 The number one issue people have concern with is sedation: How is it administered for oral surgery and how safe is it?
 Especially when dealing with general anesthesia, sedation for oral surgery can be daunting; being put under causes many patients anxiety.
 But there’s nothing to be worried about; sedation dentistry is one of our specialties.

 First, as a doctor of dental surgery, Dr. Puckett is licensed and certified to offer all forms of sedation available for oral surgery.
 Our priorities are your comfort and safety.
 We thoroughly review your medical history and discuss with you in detail your options for anesthesia during the consultation before your procedure.
 We care; we’ll be gentle.
 Relax!
 You’re in good hands.

 What forms are available when it comes to sedation for oral surgery?
 That depends on the nature of the procedure, health considerations and comfort needs.
 In most cases, you’ll be awake in some form — the exception, of course, is general anesthesia.